slok/kubewebhook/Readme.md

 ## Features

-- Ready for mutating and validating webhook kinds.
+- Ready for mutating and validating webhook kinds (compatible with CRDs).
 - Easy and testable API.
 - Simple, extensible and flexible.
 - Multiple webhooks on the same server.